StackVista/stackstate-docs/configure/security/set_up_a_security_backend_for_windows.md

       error while decrypting secrets in an instance: Invalid executable 'C:\decrypt.exe': other users/groups than LOCAL_SYSTEM, Administrators or stsagentuser have rights on it
    ```

-2. If `stsagentuser` does not have read and execute right on the file, a similar error logged:
+2. If `stsagentuser` doesn't have read and execute right on the file, a similar error logged:

    ```text
       error while decrypting secrets in an instance: could not query ACLs for C:\decrypt.exe